tableau/server-install-script-samples/windows/tsm/README.md

 Or alternatively:
 `python SilentInstaller.py --bootstrapFile <bootstrap file path>`

-*Special Note: When doing an installation on a distributed cluster, you will need to run mode1 on the initial node, mode 2 on each additional node and finally mode 3 back on the initial node to update the cluster topology as needed.*
+*Special Note: When doing an installation for a distributed cluster, you will need to run install mode on the initial node, workerInstall mode on each additional node and updateTopology mode back on the initial node to update the cluster topology as desired.*

 ### Script arguments
 #### _install_ mode
 The automated installer script runs the proper commands to install, activate license, configure, and start Tableau Services Manager.
 Run SilentInstaller.py -h and SilentInstaller.py install –h to find out the most up-to-date list of options and their default values.

 Option|Argument|Required|Description
 ----|----------|---------|-------
 --installDir|[FILE PATH]|Optional|The Tableau installation directory.
 The software binaries will all live in a directory tree rooted here. _If omitted, the default directory C:\Program Files\Tableau\Tableau Server will be used for the binaries.